isomerpages/gb-assist/pages/solutionrepo/solution508.md

 N.A. for non-SMEs

 #### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-IT Infinity Pte Ltd<br>www.it8.com.sg<br>Email: sales@it8.com.sg<br>Tel: +65 6346 1511
+Company Name: IT Infinity Pte Ltd<br>Web URL: www.it8.com.sg<br>Contact Hotline: 6346-1511<br>Contact Email: sales@it8.com.sg

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.